Welcome to:

 5 - 6:30pm

-Our next meeting will beheld on March13, 2025 in the River Room at Paul Sawyier Public Library.
+Our next meeting will be held at 5:00 p.m. on October 9, 2025 at the Paul Sawyier Public Library in the Community Room.
+Attend in person or on Zoom.
 All are welcome!

 319 Wapping St,